CoderEric04/NaiveBayes/README.md

 - A confusion matrix with other extra information will also be printed stdout.
 - You can add the extra instances through the csv as a new arff file replaces the old one when ran.

+### What I would add with more time:
+- Create extra classification methods other than naive bayes to compare confusion matrices and see which one is more affective.